hummingbird-project/hummingbird/documentation/Router.md

 ## Streaming request body

 By default Hummingbird will collate the contents of your request body into one ByteBuffer.
 You can access this via `HBRequest.body.buffer`.
 If you'd prefer to stream the content of the request body, you can add a `.streamBody` option to the route handler to receive a streaming body instead of a single `ByteBuffer`.
-Inside the route handler you can access this stream via `HBRequest.body.stream`.
+Inside the route handler you access this stream via `HBRequest.body.stream`.
 The request body parts are then accessed either via `consume` function which will return everything that has been streamed so far or a `consumeAll` function which takes a closure processing each part.
 Here is an example which reads the request buffer and returns it size
 ```swift
 application.router.post("size", options: .streamBody) { request -> EventLoopFuture<String> in
     guard let stream = request.body.stream else {